amir-rahnama/can_local_explanations_explain_lam/README.md

 # Can Local Additive Explanations Explain Linear Additive Models?

-This repository contains the code for our paper, "Can Local Additive Explanations explain Linear Additive Models?"
-ECML 2023 (Journal Track).
+This repository contains the code for our paper, "Can Local Additive Explanations Explain Linear Additive Models?"
+ECML PKDD 2023 (Journal Track).
 In our evaluation, we measure the local accuracy of LIME, KernelSHAP, and Local Permutation Importance (LPI) explanations when explaining linear additive models such as Linear and Logistic Regression and Naive Bayes models.
 Our study shows that the explanations of LIME and KernelSHAP are not accurate for linear classification models of Logistic Regression and Naive Bayes.
-The full paper can be accessed here: https://link.springer.com/article/10.1007/s10618-023-00971-3].
+The full paper can be accessed here: https://link.springer.com/article/10.1007/s10618-023-00971-3.

-The presentation of our paper in ECML PKDD 2023 is accessible on Youtube: https://youtu.be/np1UjSTGs_I?si=0bOOiRmDdGZlEw14.
+The presentation of our paper in ECML PKDD 2023 is accessible on YouTube: https://youtu.be/np1UjSTGs_I?si=0bOOiRmDdGZlEw14.

 A more straightforward summary of our work that is more welcoming to people who are not experts in Explainable Machine Learning (XAI) is available at URL.